Running up $50,000 in credit card debt is not impossible. Millions of Americans do it every year.

 Unfortunately, the spending creeps up on you and, before you know it, you’re one golf vacation, two kitchen appliances and three nights out on the town in over your head and the bottom line says you owe more than $50,000.

-More than 167 million American adults have at least one credit card and the average consumer with a credit card carries four of them.
-The average credit limit for cardholders at the start of 2017 was $8,071, according to Experian.
+More than 200 million American adults have at least one credit card and the average consumer with a credit card carries four of them.
+The average credit limit for cardholders in 2019 was $31,015, according to Experian.

 So, the question remains: How do I get out?